 A historical survey of the music of women composers from medieval times to the present.

 3361.
-Women in the Western World Since 1500 (HIS 3361) 3 hours
+Women in the Western World Since 1500 (HIS 3361) 3 hours examined within three chronological periods, the Early Modern World, the Liberal and Industrial West, and the twentieth century.

 Prerequisite: 3 hours of United States history